TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

             → temp/humidity
 ```

-This feedback is self-regulating: a heat wave raises temperature, which lowers pressure, which increases wind, which (if from the sea) cools and humidifies the air, which brings the temperature back down.
-The loop operates on a timescale of minutes to tens of minutes, producing natural weather oscillations.
+The feedback is self-regulating: a heat wave raises temperature → lowers pressure → increases wind → (if from the sea) cools and humidifies the air → brings temperature back down.
+The loop operates on a timescale of minutes to tens of minutes.

 ## 7. Grid progression logic

 The grid uses a **data-driven progression model**.
 Each state defines `progresses_to`, `regresses_to`, and optionally `diverges_to` paths with conditions specified as notecard fields.
-Progression conditions are evaluated against **time-windowed trends** computed from timestamped pressure history, not poll counts.
-This makes the system immune to poll cadence and processor cycle timing — the grid measures real elapsed time and real pressure change, not "how many times I looked."
+Progression conditions are evaluated against **time-windowed trends** computed from timestamped pressure history, not poll counts, making the system immune to poll cadence and processor cycle timing.

 ### Pressure history